ALIGN-analoglayout/ALIGN-public/ci/README.md

-c
-          ALIGN_CPP_DEPS_TAG# ALIGN C++ Dependency Cache
+# ALIGN C++ Dependency Cache

-ALIGN's C++ build compiles two heavy dependencies from source — the COIN-OR/Cbc/SYMPHONY solver stack (via `ALIGN-public`) and SuperLU — on every CI run.
-This directory implements a binary cache that pre-builds those artifacts once and stores them as GitHub Release assets in a separate repository, so wheel and Docker builds can download and skip the compile.
+ALIGN's C++ build compiles two heavy dependencies from source — the COIN-OR/Cbc/SYMPHONY solver stack (via `ILPSolverInterface`) and SuperLU — on every CI run.
+This directory implements a binary cache that pre-builds those artifacts once and stores them as GitHub Release assets in this same repository, so wheel and Docker builds can download and skip the compile.

 ## Cache repository

-**`ALIGN-analoglayout/ALIGN-public`** holds a single, mutable release tagged `cpp-deps`.
-Each asset in that release is a `.tar.gz` bundle for a specific combination of dependency versions and target platform.
+Release assets are stored in a tag called **`cpp-deps`** inside **`ALIGN-analoglayout/ALIGN-public`** (this repo).
+Each asset is a `.tar.gz` bundle for a specific combination of dependency versions and target platform.

 ## Asset naming and the dependency signature